 The Alternative Textbook Program is an initiative for faculty who are interested in replacing traditional textbooks with open textbooks, library subscription materials, or other free materials.
 Faculty who participate in the program receive a stipend to support the transition to free course materials.

 Find the current award winners and more information about this program at the Alternative Textbook Guide.

 In collaboration with Dowdy Student Stores, ECU Libraries offers select required textbooks as free e-books for students, if available.
 To check on the availability of textbooks, please visit our Free E-Textbooks List.
 The list is updated on a semester basis.

-Led by NC LIVE, this initiative seeks to reduce the cost of textbooks for students by focusing on the top 30 classes taught at 2 and 4-year colleges and universities across North Carolina.
-Faculty may apply for a stipend to support moving to a free, open textbook.
-For more information and to apply to this program, please visit NC LIVE’s website.
+This initiative sought to reduce the cost of textbooks for students by focusing on the top 30 classes taught at 2 and 4-year colleges and universities across North Carolina.

 If you are interested in learning more about these programs or about open textbooks, please contact Joyner Library at email@example.com.